 The City of San Diego is considered the lead agency under the California Environmental Quality Act (CEQA) because it has the principal responsibility for approving the proposed project.
-A Final Environmental Impact Report (FEIR) analyzing the precise plan amendment and other concurrent actions has been prepared in accordance with CEQA.
-The FEIR (SCH No. 2010051073) evaluates the land use plan, circulation and infrastructure improvements associated with implementing the proposed project.
-Prior to approval, the City Council will be required to certify the final environmental document.
+On February 23, 2015, the City Council certified a Final Environmental Impact Report (FEIR) which analyzed a previous One Paseo project.
+The FEIR (SCH No. 2010051073) evaluated the land use plan, circulation and infrastructure improvements associated with implementing the larger original project.
+Prior to approval, the City Council will be required to determine if any revisons to the project associated with the new reduced One Paseo project or changing conditions will cause the need for additional environmental review.